Solomon12544/Oneline-Cron-Backup/README.md

 # The Requirements
 So that this can seamlessly work automatically, you need to set up a ssh key to allow the source server to access the remote server passwordlessly.
 I suggest not using root, however sometimes (such as in FreeNAS) this is necessary due to folder permissions.

+* ToDo: Create a script to make this easy for others to use.
+ETA: This millennium.